 The largest COVID-19 outbreaks have been in nursing homes, correctional facilities, and meat-processing plants.
 Additionally, federal data shows that Black and Latino people in the U.S. have been three times as likely to contract the virus as white people and that they have been nearly twice as likely to die from it.
 Children of color have also been infected at higher rates and have been hospitalized from the virus at five to eight times the rate of white children.

 How long will it take to reopen the country?

-The widespread lockdowns have had serious economic consequences, and more than 40 million Americans have lost their jobs since the outbreak began.
+The widespread lockdowns of March and April have had serious economic consequences, with more than 857,000 workers filing new claims for unemployment benefits in the last week of September.
 Researchers at Harvard have estimated that nearly 110,000 small businesses closed permanently between early March and early May, and during the same period, an estimated 5.4 million American workers lost their health insurance.
-Though retail sales and the unemployment rate showed some improvement in May, the chair of the Federal Reserve has said that the U.S. economy is in a “downturn without modern precedent,” and economists are increasingly concerned that many lost jobs may never come back.

 What should I do to minimize my coronavirus risk?